SumZer0-git/EDAPGui/readme.md

 * ./EDAPGui.exe  The EPAPGui.exe must live in the folder where the templates, configs, ships, waypoints folder reside.
 * Otherwise run the main EDAPGui.py script
   * With Elite Dangerous (ED) running, start EDAPGui.py
     * python EDAPGui.py

-    * Note: the default Roll, Pitch, and Yaw rates are for my Diamondback Explorer, you need to enter the values for your ship, which can be found in Outfitting.
+Once ED_AP has started there are few steps to complete the first time ED AP is run.
+These will help avoid common issues.
+1. Perform screen calibration, detailed [here](docs/Calibration.md).
+This will configure ED_AP for your screen resolution.
+Many issues can be avoided with correct calibration.
+2. Check and if necessary, change keybinding options.
+3. Select the correct ship file matching the ship you are flying, this will configure the pitch, roll and yaw rates to match.
+Depending on the ship, you may need to tune the values for best response a detailed [here](docs/RollPitchYaw.md).
-* In ED, Use Left Panel to select your route
+4. In ED, Use Left Panel to select your route, or use the galaxy map.
-* Go to supercruise and go ahead and line up with Target
+5. Go to supercruise and go ahead and line up with Target.
-* In the autopilot enable FSD Assist or hit the 'Home' key.
+6. In the autopilot enable FSD Assist or hit the 'Home' key.
 When a assist starts it will set focus to the Elite Dangerous window.
 Note: the autopilot.log file will capture any required keybindings that are not set

 # Autopilot Options: